This site is an archive of the key technical writing and announcements published on the Fauna blog between 2016 and 2025.

 -

-2019-06-28 — Demystifying Database Systems, Part 2: Correctness Anomalies Under Serializable Isolation — Daniel J. Abadi, Evan Weaver
+2019-06-28 — Demystifying Database Systems, Part 2: Correctness Anomalies Under Serializable Isolation — Daniel Abadi, Evan Weaver

 -